-Assigning the Application Impersonation Management Role to Unified Messaging Services Accounts (Exchange 2013 and Exchange 2010 Only)
+Assigning the Application Impersonation Management Role to Unified Messaging Services Accounts for Cisco Unity Connection (Exchange 2013 and Exchange 2010 Only)

-To Assign the ApplicationImpersonation Management Role to Unified Messaging Services Accounts (Exchange 2013 and Exchange 2010 Only)
+To Assign the ApplicationImpersonation Management Role to Unified Messaging Services Accounts for Cisco Unity Connection (Exchange 2013 and Exchange 2010 Only)

 - Step 1 Sign in to a server on which Exchange Management Shell is installed.
-Sign in by using either an account that is a member of the Enterprise Admins group or an account that has permission to grant permissions on Exchange objects in the configuration container. - Step 2 Run the following command in Exchange Management Shell to assign the ApplicationImpersonation management role to the unified messaging services account for Exchange 2013 (Unity Connection 8.6(2) SU3 and later) or 2010.
+Sign in by using either an account that is a member of the Enterprise Admins group or an account that has permission to grant permissions on Exchange objects in the configuration container. - Step 2 Run the following command in Exchange Management Shell to assign the ApplicationImpersonation management role to the unified messaging services account for Exchange 2013 and Exchange 2010.

-new-ManagementRoleAssignment -Name: RoleName -Role: Application Impersonation -User: 'Account'
+new-ManagementRoleAssignment -Name:RoleName -Role:ApplicationImpersonation -User:'Account'